cse110-fa21-group15/cse110-fa21-group15/admin/meetings/112921-retrospective.md

   - No issues so far
 - Glad: Website flow
   - Deployment of site was smooth and most of the functionality is there
+  - Rest of the features should not affect the website functionality.
 - Glad: On track
   - Hitting deadline and well on track to get our final product
   - Could get stretch features done
 - Sad: People being on different pages
-  - Communicate to a team lead or other group members to discuss it and clarify any details
+  - Communicate to a team lead or other group members to discuss it and clarify any details.
+  - Communicate with your team (frontend or backend) on the specific issues.
 - Sad: Merge issues
   - Some code got undid when a branch was merged